scottclowe/matlab-schemer/CONTRIBUTING.md

 Reproducible screenshot workflow for Linux
 ------------------------------------------

-Here is workflow for Linux users, which will create the same screenshots every time.
+Here is minimal-interaction workflow for Linux users, which will create the same screenshots every time.
+This has been tested on Ubuntu 15.10 with MATLAB 2016a, but should work on any *nix OS and any MATLAB version since R2012b (which introduced the toolstrip UI).

+The code blocks must be run from the system shell, not at the MATLAB command prompt.

 1.  **Setup**